lkiesow/leihs-wiki/LDAP-configuration.md

 #### base_dn
 The Ldap-tree that is searched for usernames.
 Active Directory: Copy the `distinguishedName` of the top Organization Unit your users are stored in.
 The search will look in all subdirectories of this OU for a user with an attribute you specify in `search_field`.

+If using ActiveDirectory and a Windows client joined to your domain, you can find out the base_dn via this command on a Windows session for a normal user:

+     whoami /FQDN

 #### admin_dn
 The `distinguishedName` of the LDAP group you intend to give admin rights to in Leihs.
 This MUST be a group, a single user is not a tested/supported scenario.

+If using ActiveDirectory and a Windows client joined to your domain, you can find out the base_dn via this command on a Windows session for an admin user:

+     whoami /FQDN

 #### unique_id_field
 `unique_id_field` is any field in your LDAP that contains a completely unique ID for the user in question.
 This can be the same as `search_field` if you are sure that it's unique.